ksm362/ksm362.github.io/Research.md

 ---
 <img src="{{ site.baseurl }}images/ABM_atrophy.png">

-Skeletal muscles are a dynamic organ, constantly adapting in response to stimuli.
+Skeletal muscles are dynamic organs, constantly adapting in response to stimuli.
-The same muscle could regenerate following ischemia, hypertrophy from exercise, and atrophy during chachexia (maybe not all at one).
+The same muscle could regenerate following ischemia, hypertrophy from exercise, and atrophy during chachexia.
 Yet all of the aforementioned adaptations are orchestrated by the same cells and cellular structures.
-I am developing novel computational models to study muscle adaptation, focusing on cellular interactions to elucidate how adaptation is driven.
+My work focuses on creating computational models to study muscle adaptation, specifically modeling cellular interactions to elucidate how adaptation is driven.
 To date, I have focused on disuse-induced atrophy and muscle inflammation and regeneration following injury.
-I have also used experiments, in conjunction with computational models, to investigate muscle regeneration.
+I have also used experiments in conjunction with computational models to investigate muscle regeneration.
 I am also blessed to have the opportunity to collaborate with numerous peers and faculty.
 Please check out my projects and collaborations listed below.